, despite not lasting that long, managed to create so many horrific moments for a children's show that it's widely agreed to be the darkest

 - There's also been sightings of a nightmare version of Nny.

-- "Dark Harvest" is one of the more infamous episodes.
-Zim goes on an organ-stealing rampage at Skool to make him seem more human so Dib wouldn't expose him.
-That catch is that Zim doesn't just steal people's organs, he replaces them with other objects.
-Here's the list: a liver replaced with a hall pass that Miss Bitters has already specified will explode if the student leaves campus, a brain replaced with a can of soda so the poor receptionist can only foam at the mouth.
-Other kids in the cafeteria have random objects in place of their other organs, including a hall pass which is actually a radiator.
-Gaz's beloved game console is implanted into her side and is still playing it, and Dib has his lungs replaced with a cow sounder that made the nurse think he isn't human with the mooing noises he makes.
+- The whole goddamn entirety of "Dark Harvest!"
+For context, Zim goes on an organ-stealing rampage at Skool to make himself seem more human so Dib won't expose him.
+That catch is that Zim doesn't just steal people's organs, he replaces them with random objects.
+Here's the list: a liver replaced with a technologically advanced necklace functioning as a hall pass that Miss Bitters has already specified will explode if the student leaves campus, a brain replaced with a can of soda so the poor receptionist can only foam at the mouth, and one boy has an unknown organ replaced with a motherfucking radiator that was used as an auxiliary hall pass.
+Other kids in the cafeteria have random objects in place of their other organs and bones.
+Gaz's beloved game console is implanted into her side and she's still playing it, and Dib has his lungs replaced with a cow sounder that made the school nurse think he isn't human from the mooing noises he makes.

-- The moment in "Backseat Drivers" at the end when the brain parasite escapes and latches onto Zim's brain.
-It's even worse when coupled with the fact that Zim explicitly stated that the parasite was capable of causing agonizing pain unlike anything else as it feeds.
-Sweet dreams kids!
+- The scene in "Backseat Drivers" at the end when the brain parasite escapes, latches onto Zim's head and begin to feed on his brain.
+It's even worse when coupled with the fact that Zim explicitly stated that the parasite was capable of causing its host agonizing pain when attached.
+Sweet dreams, kids!

 - The Tallest's reaction pretty much says it all- "I think I'm gonna throw up!"

-- "Bolognius Maximus," where Zim and Dib slowly turned into bologna.
+- "Bolognius Maximus," where Zim and Dib slowly turn into bologna.
 Especially the scene in which the bologna is slowly mixed with Zim's skin.
 And the part where their bodies look swollen.

 - In "Walk For Your Lives", there's one instance where ZIM is talking to GIR, and the robot pulls something out of his head resembling A DEAD PUPPY, and shouts: "LOOK WHAT I FOUND!
 IT SMELLS REEEAL BAD!" and proceeds to wave it around manically, the puppy's eyes look lifeless...
 What the FUCK.